Error Handling

 rescue RubyLLM::PaymentRequiredError

-puts "Payment required - please check your account balance"
+puts "Payment required.
+Please check your provider account balance or plan."

 rescue RubyLLM::RateLimitError